What does Open Doors do?

 Yes.
 We accept used cars that are in good shape.
 We donate them directly to residents who need cars.
 If you are interested in giving a used car for our residents please contact Rick Stravers at 269-343-6064 or email@example.com.

 If someone needs help from Open Doors what should they do?

-Homeless young men 18-35 who are willing and able to work, should call the Open Door shelter for men at 345-1431 between 3 pm and 10 pm, 7 days a week.
+Homeless people identifying as men, ages 18-35, who are willing and able to work, should call the Open Door shelter for men at 345-1431 between 3 pm and 10 pm, 7 days a week.

-Homeless young women 18-35 who are willing and able to work, should call the Next Door shelter for women at 349-2119 between 3 pm and 10 pm, 7 days a week.
+Homeless people identifying as women, ages 18-35, who are willing and able to work, should call the Next Door shelter for women at 349-2119 between 3 pm and 10 pm, 7 days a week.

 People who are employed but earning low wages, and who need a home, should call the Residence Community for Working People at 366-4161 between 9 am and 5 pm, Monday through Friday.